MicrosoftDocs/windows-itpro-docs/windows/configuration/windows-diagnostic-data.md

 ---
-title: Windows 10, version 1703 Diagnostic Data (Windows 10)
+title: Windows 10 Diagnostic Data for the Full telemetry level (Windows 10)
 description: Use this article to learn about the types of that is collected the the Full telemetry level.
 keywords: privacy,Windows 10
 ms.prod: w10